Once my father took me to the Coastal Redwoods. It was overwhelming and otherworldly. Incense in the air, and a warning

 Mother Gaia whispers from the brood:

-"Redwoods aren't for glory of men
+"Redwoods are not for the glory of men

 She seeps among the damp incense

-and says, "get out and far away"
+and says, "Get out and far away"